pra9jambare/minikube_prome_grafana/Helm_Installation/README.md

-#  How to start minikube on windows
+#  How to start minikube on Windows
 - Run below command on CMD
     ```bash
 	choco install kubernetes-helm